AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 but for new installations we are currently recommending the following interpreter/package versions:

  * Python 3.11, 3.12 or 3.13 is recommended.
+No testing has yet been
+   done with Python 3.14, but no problems are expected.
-GSAS-II should run with any Python version from 3.7 or later, but you will need to locate (from the old subversion server) or locate binaries to match that Python version.
+   GSAS-II should run with any Python version from 3.7 or later, but we do not create binaries for all versions of Python and numpy.
+You will need to locate (from the old subversion server) older binaries to match older Python versions or compile them yourself.
  * wxPython 4.2 or later is recommended, but with Python <=3.9 any wx4.x version should be OK.
-However, there may be problems with newer sections of the GUI with wx <4.0.
+Problems with newer sections of the GUI are expected for wx <4.0.
  * NumPy 1.26 recommended with Python 3.11 and 2.2 with 3.12 or 3.13,
    but anything from 1.17 on is likely fine, but if you do not match the supplied GSAS-II binaries you will